mosaic-jasondebolt/phoenix/Phoenix/README.md

         * [GitHub Pull Request Pipeline](#github-pull-request-pipeline)
 * [One time configuration of your AWS account to work with Phoenix](#one-time-configuration-of-your-aws-account-to-work-with-phoenix)

-### What is Phoenix
+## What is Phoenix
 Phoenix is a platform for launching highly available, multi-environment, <a href="https://12factor.net/">Twelve Factor App</a> microservice projects on AWS with advanced support for CI/CD automation.

 A Phoenix project ships with multi-environment VPC configuration, complex CI/CD pipeline infrastructure, GitHub webhook integration, central storage and propagation of project parameters/variables, and multiple developer specific clouds environments.

 Phoenix is not a framework and it does not hide anything, which can be overwhelming for those not deeply familiar with AWS and CloudFormation.
-A good starting point would be the "deploy-microservice-init.sh" file, as this is the file used to bootstrap a Phoenix project.
-By executing this script, over 30 CloudFormation stacks are created for your Phoenix project.
+A good starting point would be to study the "deploy-microservice-init.sh" file, as this is the file used to bootstrap a Phoenix project.
+When this script is invoked, over 30 CloudFormation stacks are created for your Phoenix project.

-### Phoenix Overview
+## Phoenix Overview
 A Phoenix microservice is a Git repository with a "Phoenix" subdirectory.
 This Phoenix subdirectory includes the following file types:
 1) CloudFormation JSON template files.
 2) CloudFormation JSON parameter files.